Skip to main content

 Example

-Your name: Bharat Rameshwar
+Your name: Sam Patel

 That’s enough.
 The AI knows who you are, what your domain is, and what kinds of decisions and actions matter to your work.
 Every extraction reads with that frame.